ismaelfi/mvpable/README.md

 ## Acknowledgements
 MVPable is inspired by various open-source projects and built with love by the community.
 Special thanks to the creators and maintainers of Tailwind CSS, Alpine.js, Laravel, and Livewire.

+## Support

+If you find this project helpful, you can support its development in the following ways:

+- **Buy me a coffee:** [Buy Me a Coffee](https://buymeacoffee.com/ismaelfi) or though [Revolut](https://revolut.me/ismaelfi)
+- **Consulting:** Whether it's an MVP, website, or SaaS, I can help you launch your idea, fast.
+[Schedule a Consultation](https://cal.com/mvpable)
+- **Share your creations:** Post what you've built using MVPable and mention me !

 ## Roadmap

 - [ ] Create blog post with SEO